-The 12.9-inch iPad Pro is Apple’s flagship iPad and was built with the idea that users will augment their Mac with this device, or even replace it entirely.
+The 12.9-inch iPad Pro is Apple’s flagship iPad, which the company built to help users augment a Mac or replace it entirely.
 Featuring ProMotion and Liquid Retina display technology, Apple hopes to offer the best tablet experience available for artists and consumers alike.
 The 12.9-inch iPad Pro starts at $999.

 Appleinsider reviewed the 2020 iPad Pro and gave it a 4 out of 5.

 You can purchase the 12.9-inch iPad Pro in space gray or silver and configure it with 128GB, 256GB, 512GB, or 1TB of storage.
 These models cost $999, $1,099, $1,299, or $1,499 respectively.
 Add $130 to the total if you want to add cellular to any model.